rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 #### HMAC-SHA256

-Hash-based Message Authentication Code
+HMAC stands for Hash-based Message Authentication Code

-When encrypting passwords or keys, Trezor uses **HMAC-SHA512** to “stretch” passwords, which makes brute-force attacks more difficult.
+To derive the Encryption Key (KEK), Trezor uses PBKDf2 with  **HMAC-SHA512** to check data integrity and authenticity , which makes brute-force attacks more difficult.

 HMAC adds an extra layer of security when handling cryptographic keys, making it harder for attackers to recover the seed phrase or private keys from device data.

 The HMAC process mixes a secret key with the message data and hashes the result.
 An HMAC is useful to determine whether a message sent over a nonsecure channel has been tampered with.